tiannamen/Croct-Integration-Guide/README.md

 1. Identify the information that the personalization engine will use;

-2. Define the audience, and whether it will be an experiment or not, what will be personalized, and which metrics will help to measure the outcome of the personalization;
+2. Define the audience, and whether it will be an experiment or not, what will be personalized, and which metrics will help you measure the outcome of the personalization;

 3. Finally, implement the personalization and, eventually, the tracking to measure the results.